Updated July 31, 2022

 Below are some great ways you can bring math into your everyday life so that your kids and students are more involved and can see all the different ways math can be found in their general activities.

 4. Exchange Rates

-Every week, my family and I play a fun little game called “spot the math” where the person who wins is the person who has noticed the most math examples at a particular place.
+Families can play a fun little game called “spot the math” where the person who wins is the person who has noticed the most math examples at a particular place.

-Depending on just how much they feel about the game, you could play this weekly like us or you could play it daily.
-I have generally noticed that the least they like math the more often they should play it.
+Depending on just how much learning you feel is happening during the game, you could play this weekly or you could play it daily.
+In general, the least they like math the more often they should play it.